KiUmac/Spotify-Clone/README.md

 I decided to use React instead of basic CSS and HTML.
 In the middle of the time project.

-For design choices, I wanted to use that used to be very popular: vaporwave.
+For design, I wanted to use that used to be very popular: vaporwave.